 Jeremy Lin can score.
 Wherever he's been -- even inexplicably at the end of Byron Scott's Lakers bench -- no has argued that Lin's penetration, ability to draw contact, and to finish aren't elite-level NBA skills.
 The knock on his defense seems to have softened too.
 Lin himself has acknowledged early-career defensive troubles, but last year Charlotte coach Steve Clifford made it clear.
 "He's a much, much better defender than people realize," Clifford said.

 People will get a better chance to realize this as Lin moves into a starting role.
 Lin's main job as a reserve in Charlotte was to be an offensive catalyst, to impact the game with his scoring and passing.
 As a starter he'll have a more balanced role, charged with steadier offensive production and more defensive responsibility.
 Lin ranked 20th in point guard defense in NBA Real Plus-Minus stats for 2015-16.
 (Not always easy to measure in Lin's case, as he also played some shooting guard.)
 He finished at -0.18, three slots away from the + side which began with No. 17 Mike Conley at 0.08.
 If Brooklyn's team defense can improve as Lin's individual D has, Lin should be able to erase the minus sign.
-Eight of the top ten players on the list averaged more minutes than Lin last year.The BEST SALES on Amazon NOW ]
+Eight of the top ten players on the list averaged more minutes than Lin last year.Most INTERESTING FINDS on Amazon]